Lucas-C/dotfiles_and_notes/misc/Software_Engineering/TeamBestPractices.md

 ## Team culture building & best practices
 - two main tenets: RESPECT & TRUST people.
 How to build trust ?
-Start by trusting others, be trustworthy, build relationships + it takes time [MVB] + [TrekOps] + [MAPP] on trust, autonomy & Agile methods in Michelin
+Start by trusting others, be trustworthy, build relationships + it takes time [Minimum Viable Bureaucracy] + [TrekOps] + [MAPP] on trust, autonomy & Agile methods in Michelin
 - write down team tenets as guidelines for priorities
 - define clear team goals with deadlines
 - build a team brand: catchy name, logo, slogan...
 [PP]
 - small is good: 2-pizzas team
 - make decisions based on data
 - allocate some hack time
-- rotate unwanted responsabilities [MVB]
+- rotate unwanted responsabilities [Minimum Viable Bureaucracy]
 - whiteboard sessions
 - coding style reference, tools to enforce it, code reviews
 - regular emails with tips.
 Or put a one-pager in the toilets, as Google is doing